 - Inviting partners and relevant stakeholders to identify capacity needs and support the efforts of developing countries to avert, minimize and address human mobility associated with the adverse effects of climate change.

-Knowledge resources and past events on human mobility
+Knowledge resources on human mobility

 Synthesis of relevant information, good practices and lessons learned in relation to: